 Accessing your money in South America isn’t always simple.
 Extortionate fees and terrible conversion rates, combined with charge upon charge make getting money out an expensive (yet frustratingly necessary) holiday headache.

-That’s where travel banks come in.
+That’s where travel banks and Fintech companies come in.

 The right travel card for South America will allow you to use the majority of international ATMs, give you access to the real exchange rate and won’t charge you for using your debit card abroad.